Jian Ping Gong, et al.

 The cross-linking agent is preferably a chemical cross-linker

-having two or more of (meth)acrylate groups in a molecule such as
+having two or more of (meth)acrylate groups in a molecule such

-N, N'-methylenebis (acrylamide) (MBAA) and
+as N, N'-methylenebis (acrylamide) (MBAA) and

 ethyleneglycoldimethacrylate.
 N, N'-methylenebis (acrylamide)

-(MBAA) is preferred when an (meth)acrylate based monomer is used.
+(MBAA) is preferred when an (meth)acrylate based monomer is

-Ethyleneglycoldimethacrylate is preferred when a vinyl monomer
+used.
+Ethyleneglycoldimethacrylate is preferred when a vinyl

-used in combination or alone.
+can be used in combination or alone.
 The concentration of the

 cross-linking agent can vary in view of the monomers and the